NCI-ITEB/tumor_epidemiology_approaches/sessions/session_11/practical.md

 The 'LargeAnchorSupport' column indicates whether there are split reads that provide 'long' (set to length of 25 bases) alignments on both sides of the putative breakpoint.
 Those fusions supported only by split reads (no spanning fragments) and lack LargeAnchorSupport are often highly suspicious and tend to be false positives.

 **4\.** Next we can check the output of Fusion-Inspector in the folder /Practical_session_11/Fusion_Output/FusionInspector-inspect/.
-If you have mapped your biowulf account as a drive in your local laptop, alternatively, you can download these results from GitHub.
-Fnd this folder and open the file finspector.fusion_inspector_web.html in the web browser.
+If you have mapped your biowulf account as a drive in your local laptop, alternatively, you can [download these results from GitHub](https://github.com/NCI-ITEB/tumor_epidemiology_approaches_materials/raw/main/practical_materials/practical_11/FusionInspector-inspect.zip).
+Find this folder and open the file finspector.fusion_inspector_web.html in the web browser.

 {% include image-modal.html link="practical_assets/34-fusion-inspector.png" %}